frymire/protobuf-demo-java/README.md

-# ProtoBufDemo
+# protobuf-demo-java
-Proof that I can use Google Prototype Buffers.
+Proof that I can use Google Prototype Buffers in Java.

 First run AddPerson, then ListPerson.